SYPHILIS IS SPREADING.

 GET CURED.

 There is a cure for syphilis!
-The sooner you seek treatment the easier it is to cure.
+The sooner you get tested, the easier it is to cure.
 Delaying treatment can result in serious health conditions.
-Those conditions are heart failure, dementia, deafness, vision loss, and even death.
 So, get tested and treated right away if you think you might have syphilis.

 If you have syphilis, avoid having sex until you are cured.
 Tell your sex partners so they can also get tested and cured.
 Do not have sex with a partner who has syphilis until they are cured.